Resources for Students and Parents

-Students in grades 3 through 12 are required by the California Department of Public Health to wear face coverings in school to help prevent the spread of COVID-19.
-Children two years of age through second grade are strongly encouraged to wear them.
-Persons younger than 2, anyone who has trouble breathing, or is otherwise unable to remove the face covering without assistance are exempt from wearing them.
-All staff must use face coverings in accordance with CDPH guidelines unless Cal/OSHA standards require respiratory protection.
+All adults in K-12 school settings are required to mask when sharing indoor spaces with students and must use face coverings in accordance with CDPH guidelines unless Cal/OSHA standards require respiratory protection.
 For staff who come into routine contact with others, CDPH recommends the use of disposable 3-ply surgical masks, which are more effective than cloth face coverings.
-In limited situations where a face coverings cannot be used for pedagogical or developmental reasons, (i.e. communicating or assisting young children or those with special needs) a face shield with a drape (per CDPH guidelines) can be used instead of a cloth face covering while in the classroom as long as the wearer maintains physical distance from others, to the extent practicable.
+In limited situations where a face covering cannot be used for pedagogical or developmental reasons, (e.g., communicating or assisting young children or those with special needs) a face shield with a drape (per CDPH guidelines) can be used instead of a face covering while in the classroom as long as the wearer maintains physical distance from others.
 Staff must return to wearing a face covering outside of the classroom.

 Here are some considerations for wearing a face covering, and how to select, wear, and clean your mask.